mevansam/spring-cloud-data-flow-terraform/README.md

 This [Terraform](https://www.terraform.io/) module deploys Spring Cloud Data Flow (SCDF) services to a target Cloud Foundry.
 It requires the [Cloud Foundry Terraform provider](https://github.com/mevansam/terraform-provider-cloudfoundry).

-> The Cloud Foundry provider is not available as a default Terraform provider so it needs to be installed by following the instructions provided on the providers github README.
+> The Cloud Foundry provider is not available as a default Terraform provider so it needs to be installed by downloading the Cloud Foundry provider release from its GitHub repository.

 ## Usage